-“I was flipping through CBN’s list of jobs, and when I saw 'counselor,' I was shocked!
+“I was flipping through CBN’s list of jobs, and when I saw 'prayer team member,' I was shocked!
 I took a written test on the Bible and was hired to work on September 10, 2001."

 During her first week of work, Taylor was inundated with callers affected by the tragedies of the 9/11 terrorist attacks.
 She knew exactly how to console them.
 “I told them it's alright to grieve, it's part of the healing process.”

 Many prayer counselors agree that it is common to receive calls that are divinely orchestrated.
 Staffing Director of the Virginia Beach Prayer Center, Desiree Miller has heard of countless reports like this not just with inbound calls, but with outbound calls as well.

 “You will hear that someone was just praying, ‘God, give me a sign,’ and then someone on our team will call them.”

 Tracy Swager leads 150 prayer team members at the center in Nashville, Tennessee.
 Both directors suggest that the prayer counselors’ calling far surpasses their 20-hour-a-week shifts.

 way of life for them,” Miller says.
 Prayer team members share common values.
 "They love God, love people, love to pray, and love to make a difference."

 The Nashville and Virginia Beach Prayer Centers are an army of over 350 prayer warriors.
 Their ranks include school teachers, single mothers, pastors, former chaplains, students, and bilingual speakers.
 Working around the clock, this team processes on-average 11,000 inbound and 2,000 outbound calls a day.
 Their combined effort was five million phone contacts just last year!